-What is exec, and why do I need it?
+What is exec, and why do I need it (EWWW IO system requirements)?

 First of all, the reason there are image optimization plugins is that PHP is bad at compressing images.
 If it were not so, someone would just write a nifty PHP function to compress your images, and we would all move on our merry way.

 To optimize images, then, we need something outside of PHP.
 Most plugins simply send your images to a third-party server, run the optimization on their server, then send the image back.
-That much, PHP is great at.
+This is cloud-based compression, and PHP does this easily on pretty much any web host.
 You can certainly do that with EWWW IO as well.
 In fact, I recommend it if you want to really make your site fast.
-Lossless compression will only get you so far, but lossy compression takes things to a whole different level.
+Lossless compression will only get you so far, but our premium compression takes things to a whole different level.

 If you've seen a warning about exec() being disabled, you may wonder, "why would anyone disable exec?"

-So, can you enable it?
+So, can you enable 'exec'?
 That depends greatly on your hosting environment.
 If you manage your own server, it is as simple as removing 'exec' from the disable_functions setting in your php.ini file.
-If you leave that arduous task to your webhost, then you cannot override it with a custom php.ini.
+If you leave that arduous task to your web host, then you cannot override it with a custom php.ini.
 If exec is disabled at the server level, the only one who can enable it is the "system administrator".
-In other words, you're at the mercy of your webhost here.
+In other words, you're at the mercy of your web host here.
 Ask them, very nicely, if they will enable the exec function so that you can use the EWWW Image Optimizer to make your images smaller, use less space, and less bandwidth.

 If you cannot enable 'exec', do not fret, EWWW IO can still make your images smaller using cloud-based methods!